Bathsheba Nell Crocker: Career

-Ambassador to the UN European Office
+Ambassador to the UN in Geneva

-On June 24, 2021, President Joe Biden nominated Crocker to serve as the next Representative of the United States to the European Office of the United Nations.
-Hearings were held before the Senate Foreign Relations Committee on her nomination on September 15, 2021.
-The nomination was favorably reported by the committee on October 19, 2021.
+On June 24, 2021, President Joe Biden nominated Crocker to serve as the next Permanent Representative of the United States to the United Nations and Other International Organizations in Geneva.
+Hearings on her nomination were held before the Senate Foreign Relations Committee on September 15, 2021.
+The committee favorably reported the nomination on October 19, 2021.
 Crocker was confirmed by the entire Senate on December 18, 2021, via voice vote.
 Crocker was sworn in on December 21, 2021, and presented her credentials on January 18, 2022.